vrtulka23/scinumtools/README.md

 ### Material Properties

 Simulation setups often require atomic and molecular properties of various materials.
 The core of this submodule, molecular expression solver, is designed to simplify calculations of such properties from a given molecular formula.
-For more description and examples of [Material Properties](https://vrtulka23.github.io/scinumtools/materials/index.html) please refer to the documentation.
+For more descriptions and examples of [Material Properties](https://vrtulka23.github.io/scinumtools/materials/index.html), please refer to the documentation.

 ``` python
 >>> from scinumtools.units import Quantity